Airport chaos as Scots passengers waiting up to three weeks for missing luggage

 "I am away again next week and I need my bag.
 I have spent hours on calls to BA.

-"There is a security issue if there are piles of bags lying somewhere."
+"There is surely also a security issue if there are piles of bags lying somewhere."

+Citizens Advice say passengers have a legal right to claim compensation from an airline if checked-in luggage is delayed, lost or damaged.

+Travellers only have the right to claim for a problem with cabin baggage if it’s the airline’s fault.

 A spokeswoman for British Airways said: "We're doing everything we can to reunite our customer with their baggage as soon as possible.
 We apologise for the delay and inconvenience caused."